LSSTC-DSFP/REACHpy-DSFP/README.md

 # REACHpy

-This is the GitHub repository for CIERA's REACH program.
-This is built on the IDEASpy package, an introductory Python course tailored to those interested in scientific computing and data science.
+This is the GitHub repository for the LSSTC Data Science Fellowship Program's fork of CIERA's REACHpy tutorials.
+These were originally created for the REACH program and built on the IDEASpy package, an introductory Python course tailored to those interested in scientific computing and data science.
 The course is presented in the form of Google Colab notebooks and assumes no prior knowledge of Python.
 Each module introduces a new larger topic in Python, as well as at least one challenge set at the completion of module sections.
 These notebooks can also be downloaded and used in a Jupyter environment.

+Prior to attending the first DSFP session, DSFP fellows should plan to complete the tutorials in modules 1-3, but it is not necessary to complete the challenge problems.
+Please contact us or open an issue if you have questions or suggestions for DSFP specific topics to be added to these tutorials.

 The modules cover the following topics: